sriteja777/testng-browserstack/README.md

 * Clone the repo
 * Install dependencies `gradle build`
-* Update `browserstack.conf.json` file inside the `config/` directory with your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings)

 ### Running your tests

-- To run local tests, run `gradle localTest`
-- To run the test suite having cross-platform with parallelization, run `gradle parallelTest`
+- To run the test suite having cross-platform with parallelization, run `gradle sampleTest`
+- To run local tests, run `gradle sampleLocalTest`

  Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)